Azure/batch-shipyard/docs/68-batch-shipyard-federation.md

-If task container images will not be known beforehand, then it is imperative that the `global_resources`:`additional_registries` contains a list of all container images that reference private registries.
-The corresponding login information for these registries should be present in the credentials configuration, including private Docker Hub logins.
+If task container images will not be known beforehand, then it is imperative that the `global_resources`:`additional_registries` contains a list of all private registry servers required by container images that are referenced by any task within a task group.
+The corresponding login information for these registries should be present in the credentials configuration, including a private Docker Hub login, if necessary.

 Any tasks within task groups referencing `shared_data_volumes` should have pools allocated with the proper `shared_data_volumes` before joining the federation.
-Special care must be taken here to ensure that any pools that are in different Batch accounts or regions conform to the same naming scheme used by tasks in task groups.
+Special care must be taken here to ensure that any pools that are in different Batch accounts or regions conform to the same naming scheme for these volumes used by tasks in task groups.

 #### Federated Job Constraints
 Note that none of the `federation_constraints` properties are required.
 They